A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-2751

-CVE-2026-2751 is a blind SQL injection flaw in Centreon Web's Service Dependencies module that exploits unsanitized array keys.
-This article covers the technical details, affected versions, and mitigation strategies.
+CVE-2026-2751 is a blind SQL injection vulnerability in Centreon Web affecting Service Dependencies deletion.
+Attackers can exploit unsanitized array keys to compromise data.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2026-2751 Overview